Lee Peltier: West Bromwich Albion

 On 31 January 2020, Peltier signed for Cardiff's fellow Championship side West Bromwich Albion.
 However, he did not make any appearances for the Baggies and was released by the end of the extended season.
 Peltier rejoined the club in September 2020, and made his debut for the club in the EFL Cup against Harrogate.
 On 29 December 2020, he made his first league start for West Brom in a 5–0 home defeat to Leeds.

 On 27 May 2021 it was announced that Peltier would leave West Bromwich Albion following the conclusion of his contract, thus ending an 18-month spell at the club.

 Middlesbrough

 On 2 July 2021, Peltier joined Middlesbrough on a one-year contract.
 Peltier left the club at the end of the 2021–22 season upon the expiration of his contract.

 Rotherham United

 On 28 July 2022, Peltier joined Rotherham United on a one-year contract.

 Following the departure of Paul Warne as Rotherham United's manager in September 2022, Peltier was installed as caretaker manager along with Richard Wood as the club searched for a permanent option.
 Peltier was in the technical area and Wood played as the duo oversaw a 2–0 home loss to Wigan Athletic, this was the only game overseen by the duo before the appointment of Exeter City's Matt Taylor.

+He scored his first goal for the South Yorkshire club in a 2-1 defeat to Reading F.C. - his first netting in almost a decade.